mbjedk/homebridge-dmi/README.md

 # Homebridge DMI

-This plugin for [Homebridge](https://github.com/nfarina/homebridge) adds meteorological observation, e.g. wind, temperature, and precipitation data, from DMI owned stations located in Denmark and Greenland and exposes them as a thermometer / hygrometer.
-This plugin is not affiliated with DMI and is for testing-purposes only.
+This plugin for [Homebridge](https://github.com/nfarina/homebridge) adds meteorological observation: temperature and humidity data data from DMI owned stations located in Denmark and Greenland and exposes them in Homekit.
+This plugin is not affiliated with DMI and is made for testing-purposes only.

 ## Requirements: